 Dr. Robert Holz, Senior Scientist, Space Science and Engineering Center (SSEC), University of Wisconsin–Madison

-Research Highlights: Although composed of different elements, aerosols — airborne particles originating from fires, exposed soils, breaking waves, natural biological activity, fuel combustion, and other sources — and clouds — masses of water drops or ice crystals — have much in common.
-Besides being airborne, both aerosol and cloud particles absorb and scatter both sunlight and solar radiation, which can affect weather and climate by impacting the Earth's energy balance, surface temperature, and even the Earth’s water cycle.
+Research Highlights: Although composed of different elements, aerosols (airborne particles originating from fires, exposed soils, breaking waves, natural biological activity, fuel combustion, and other sources) and clouds (masses of water drops or ice crystals) have much in common.
+Besides being airborne, both aerosol and cloud particles absorb and scatter both sunlight and solar radiation, which can affect weather and climate by impacting Earth's energy balance, surface temperature, and even Earth’s water cycle.
 Further, because they can have a significant effect on climate and weather thousands of miles from where they originated, atmospheric scientists, meteorologists, and environmental scientists routinely observe and monitor both by satellite.

-As a case in point, Holz, lead author Steven Platnick of the Earth Sciences Division at the NASA Goddard Space Flight Center and MODIS Atmosphere Discipline Lead, and their colleagues published a paper in Remote Sensing in 2021 that evaluates the Aqua MODIS and Suomi NPP VIIRS climate data record continuity cloud properties products known as CLDPROP.
+As a case in point, Holz, lead author Steven Platnick of the Earth Sciences Division at NASA's Goddard Space Flight Center and the MODIS Atmosphere Discipline Lead, and their colleagues published a paper in Remote Sensing in 2021 that evaluates the Aqua MODIS and Suomi NPP VIIRS climate data record continuity cloud properties products known as CLDPROP.